0LNetworkCommunity/libra-legacy-v6/README.md

 A reference implementation of a neutral replicated state machine.
 Forked from the Libra/Diem technologies.
 # TL;DR

-#### Run *Carpe*  our desktop wallet and miner.
+#### Run *Carpe*, our desktop wallet and miner.
 [Anyone with a laptop can mine and make 0L Gas Coins.
 Download for Windows and Mac here.](https://github.com/0LNetworkCommunity/carpe)

 #### Join a network with a [validator node](ol/documentation/node-ops/validators/validator_onboarding_easy_mode.md), to secure the state machine and earn transaction fees.